swiyu-admin-ch/swiyu-issuer/migration-guides/guide-2.4.x-3.0.0.md

 **What changed**

-- Support for `did:jwk` was removed because it is no longer part of the Swiss profiles.
+- Support for `did:jwk` for cryptographic_binding_methods_supported in issuer metadata was removed because it is no longer part of the Swiss profiles.

 **What you need to do**